 Address: 20115 State Highway 135, Gulf Shores, AL 36542

-Fort Morgan Public Beach is considered one of the best beaches in Alabama, with clear water.
-It is one of Alabama's most gorgeous beaches, and even though it is hidden away from the crowds, it should be on everyone's summer bucket list.
-Fort Morgan Beach is the ideal spot for a day of peace and relaxation.
+Fort Morgan Public Beach is one of the clearest water beaches in Alabama and an ideal spot for a day of peace and relaxation.

-Gulf Shores is one of the most popular Alabama beaches, with clear waters and beachfront havens.
-Nobody visits the area without a few moments on this lovely white-sand beach.
-Many people consider it to be the most beautiful beach in Alabama, and with good reason.
+Gulf Shores is one of the most popular and prettiest Alabama beaches, with clear waters and beachfront havens.

 Alabama has breathtaking natural beauty, and its beaches are undoubtedly among them.